Green Bean Bundles with Bacon and Brown Sugar

 Divide the green beans into 16 equal portions, about 6 beans each.
 Gather each portion into a neat bunch and wrap a half slice of bacon around the center to hold the beans together.
 Place the bundles on the prepared baking sheet with the loose ends of the bacon underneath.
 Sprinkle the brown sugar evenly over the bundles and drizzle with the butter mixture.

 Roast until the bacon is cooked through and browned, 20 to 25 minutes.
 Let stand for 3 to 5 minutes.
 Transfer the green bean bundles to a warmed platter and serve immediately.
-Serves 8 to 10.
+Serves 8.